 The Inn at Newport Ranch

-Just north of Fort Bragg is the Inn at Newport Ranch set on 2,500 acres of clifftop, ranch and forest land.
-On stormy days, settle in next to the giant boulder-clad fireplace and sip on local wines while watching the waves crash against the shoreline.
+Just north of Fort Bragg, the Inn at Newport Ranch is set on 2,000 acres of clifftop, ranch and forest land.
+On stormy days, settle in next to the giant boulder-clad fireplace and sip a hot toddy while watching the waves crash against the shoreline.
 For the ultimate storm watch experience, venture outside to the 360-degree view hot tub perched on top of the main house.
-Check out the Inn's Storm Watcher package here.
 When the storms subside, check out the surf from the back of a horse with a tour from Ricochet Ridge Ranch or take a short drive to Pacific Star Winery, perched on the cliffs just outside Westport.

 Orr Hot Springs & The Redwoods